-How to find an outstanding garden mentor
+How to find a garden mentor

 Connecting with other gardeners is an essential factor in success when starting a garden.
 Experienced gardeners are often happy to help out and can point you in the right direction by answering your gardening questions!
 Even an experienced garden mentor will have lots of their own questions to investigate, so don’t be shy about asking for advice.